isso-comments/isso/docs/faq.rst

 Although partially answered on the index page, here is a more complete answer: If you manage massive amounts of comments, Isso is a really bad choice.
-Isso is designed to be simple and easy to setup, it is not optimizied for high-traffic websites (use a `dedicated Disqus`_ instance then).
+Isso is designed to be simple and easy to setup, it is not optimized for high-traffic websites (use a `dedicated Disqus`_ instance then).

     Comments are not big data.